exivity-archive/eslint-config/README.md

 `react`:

-This configuration defines all the react specific rules as well as rules that have to do with jsx.
+This configuration defines all the React specific rules as well as rules that have to do with jsx.

  ```js
 { extensions: ['exivity/react'] }